 By all means possible, avoid picking unnecessary fights online.
 While this may mean holding your tongue, or fingers in this case on an issue you’re probably passionate about, it does keep your image clean.
 If there is no way to contribute productively and amicably, I have personally found it better to avoid participation in highly divisive and polarizing topics altogether.

 If you decide to engage or comment on a topic, then do not do so for the sake of it.
 Instead, do some research, educate yourself and make sure you have the right information to contribute on the subject matter first.

 It is important to keep in mind that everyone is entitled to their opinion on and offline.
 But with the sense of freedom and anonymity the Internet provides, there will be people who will stretch this freedom.
 Hold your peace and exit a discussion if it takes a direction you are uncomfortable with.

 - Be true to yourself

 As much as possible, be the same person online as offline or draw a clear line between.
-Would your real life friends, family members and colleagues recognize you online?
+Would your real life friends, family members and colleagues recognize you or your comments online?
 If you espouse compassion, kindness and consideration for those around you, extend it to the World Wide Web.

 - The Internet doesn’t forget

-- As in with real life, mix up your online activity
+- As in with real life, diversify your online activity

 Change lanes sometimes and distribute time spent on the Net wisely.
-Mix friends and family time on social media for example with making valuable professional connections on platforms like LinkedIn.
-Visit YouTube for some tutorials on a particular skill you are interested in or to upgrade a job skill you haven’t used in a while.
+Mix friends and family time on social media with making valuable professional connections on platforms like LinkedIn for example.
+Visit YouTube for some tutorials on a particular subject you are interested in or to upgrade a job skill you haven’t used in a while.

 - Remind people that you exist